(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission

-Having at our disposal the source term, we can now compute the IfA emission, upgrading the procedure described in Ref.~\cite{Beacom_2006} for a continuum energy spectrum at injection.
 In Fig.~\ref{fig:IfA_MassScan}, we show, for different DM masses, the expected IfA emission (solid lines) in a given region of interest (longitude $|l|<30^\circ$ and latitude$\,|b|<15^\circ$), where the SPI (gray points) and COMPTEL (black points) data are available.
-Here we keep only the information about the peculiar spectrum of the model while the overall normalization is adjusted to reproduce the intensity of the p-ps (dotted line) line signal and the associated o-ps continuum (dot-dashed line).
+Here the overall normalization is adjusted to reproduce the intensity of the p-ps (dotted line) signal~\cite{Beacom_2006} and the associated o-ps continuum (dot-dashed line).
 We also show the IC predicted background emission from CR electrons (dashed line), derived from Refs.~\cite{delaTorreLuque:2022vhm, DelaTorreLuque:2023zyd}.
 For full details, we refer the reader to the discussion around Eq.~(2.13) of Ref.~\cite{DelaTorreLuque:2024wfz}.
-We remark that low-energy data from SPI are affected by large systematic errors due to the subtraction of a relevant contribution from unresolved point sources, as discussed in \cite{DelaTorreLuque:2024wfz}.
+We remark that low-energy data from SPI are affected by large systematic errors due to the subtraction of a relevant contribution from unresolved point sources, as discussed in Ref.~\cite{DelaTorreLuque:2024wfz}.
 Therefore, the mild overshooting of the low-energy continuum (which includes o-ps continuum, IC and IfA) does not affect our interpretation of the line signal itself.
-Importantly, we will show that this data-driven normalization is naturally obtained for thermal coupling and a NFW-like DM profile.
+We remark that: \textit{i)} as we will show, this data-driven normalization is naturally obtained for thermal coupling and a contracted NFW DM profile similar to the one that reproduces the Fermi-LAT Galactic Center Excess~\cite{Ackermann_2017}; and \textit{ii)} the IfA spectrum for a DM particle of mass around 7-12 MeV exhibits a cutoff at around $E_{\gamma}=3$~MeV, which aligns well with the COMPTEL signal revealed in Ref.~\cite{Knodlseder_2025} that shows a strong correlation with the 511 keV excess.
+This DM scenario thus provides a compelling explanation for both excesses while remaining consistent with cosmological constraints.

 Our results indicate that the expected IfA signals are compatible with data up to a mass of approximately $15$~MeV.
-However, introducing an additional $30\%$ systematic uncertainty to the data, as performed in Ref.~\cite{Beacom_2006}, would significantly relax this upper limit.
-Interestingly, the continuum $\gamma$-ray emission from the $e^{\pm}$ produced by DM—not only the IfA emission but also the bremsstrahlung emission—could contribute to explain the apparent excess in the diffuse MeV emission observed in the inner Galaxy, as highlighted in several studies~\cite{Karwin_2023, Orlando_2017}.
+Introducing an additional $30\%$ systematic uncertainty to the data, as performed in Ref.~\cite{Beacom_2006}, would significantly relax this upper limit.
+We also notice that the continuum $\gamma$-ray emission from the $e^{\pm}$ produced by DM—not only the IfA emission but also the bremsstrahlung emission—could contribute to explain the apparent excess in the diffuse MeV emission observed in the inner Galaxy, as highlighted in several studies~\cite{Karwin_2023, Orlando_2017, DelaTorreLuque:2024wfz, DelaTorreLuque:2024zsr}.